Healthy Children

 Data Source: Death Records, Georgia Department of Public HealthOffice of Health Indicators for Planning.
 Data collection is the responsibility of the Vital Records Branch.

-Definitions: Numerator: Number of deaths by accident, homicide, and suicide to Georgia teen residents ages 15-19.
-Denominator: Number of Georgia teens ages 15-19.
-Rates calculation: 100,000 times the numerator divided by the denominator.
+Definitions: Numerator: Number of deaths by accident, homicide, and suicide to Georgia teen residents ages 15 to 19.
+Denominator: Number of Georgia teens ages 15 to 19.
+Rate calculation: 100,000 times the numerator divided by the denominator.

-Data Source: Death Records, Georgia Department of Public Health Office of Health Indicators for Planning.
+Data Source: Death Certificate Records, Georgia Department of Public Health, Office of Health Indicators for Planning (OHIP).
 Data collection is the responsibility of the Vital Records Branch.

 9th grade students reporting perception of negative risk with alcohol consumption (Number & Percent)